-Both families were involved in the manufacturing and selling of illegal moonshine and both families had complex kinship and social networks.
-Family loyalty was often determined not only by blood but by employment and proximity.
+Both families were involved in manufacturing and selling illegal moonshine and had complex kinship and social networks.
+Family loyalty was often determined by blood, employment, and proximity.
 Both groups fought with the Confederates during the Civil War.
 However, there was one exception.
 Asa Harmon McCoy, Randolph’s brother, fought for the Union in Pike County Home Guards.
-Because of this, Asa was seen as a “traitor” by many people of the area, including members of his own family.
+Because of this, Asa was seen as a “traitor” by many people in the area, including members of his own family.

-During the war, both William “Devil Anse” Hatfield and Randolph McCoy were part of the Confederate Home Guards called the Logan Wildcats.
-In the fall of 1863, multiple Union guerilla attacks were made by the Kentucky Home Guard on the West Virginia side of the Tug River that were instigated by William H. Francis, Jr. “Bill France.”
-As a result, the Logan Wildcats surrounded Francis’ home in Pike County, Kentucky and Devil Anse killed him.
+William “Devil Anse” Hatfield and Randolph McCoy were part of the Confederate Home Guards called the Logan Wildcats during the war.
+In the fall of 1863, multiple Union guerilla attacks were made by the Kentucky Home Guard on the West Virginia side of the Tug River that was instigated by William H. Francis, Jr. “Bill France.”
+As a result, the Logan Wildcats surrounded Francis’ home in Pike County, Kentucky, and Devil Anse killed him.
 Asa H. McCoy was a friend and a neighbor of William Francis.